DHRI-Curriculum/NLTK_DHRI/lessons.md

 ## Evaluation

 Check all sentences below that are correct:
-- `urlopen` can save the contents of a webpage into a variable
+- `urlopen` can save the contents of a webpage into a variable.*
-- To use NLTK functions on a string we have, we can transform it into a NLTK Text object.
+- To use NLTK functions on a string, we can transform it into a NLTK Text object.*
-- NLTK let's you tokenize split a giant string into a list of substrings, considering punctuations and edge cases like `don't`.
+- NLTK let's you tokenize (split) a giant string into a list of substrings, considering punctuations and edge cases like `don't`.*

 # Part-of-Speech Tagging